manishjanky/caprice-ai/README.md

 - The facial recognititon model can be fine tuned and the accuracy can be improved.
 As the performamce in detecting the negative emotions is not that good.
 - Facial rxpression recognition using images can be done.
 - Speech recognition can be improved and implemented to make the system completely handsfree.
-So that visually impaired people can also interact with the system
 - Hand signal detection model can be trained to recognize more singnals can actually help in some real world problems too.
 - Image description and text from image AI models can be used to describe the memes.
+- The system runs serverless as of now.
+But by building a robust the capabilities of the application can be improved a lot.

 ### AI Capabilities used